Scenes from the Class Struggle in Beverly Hills: Plot

 Clare attempts a comeback soon after her husband Sidney dies (though she is haunted by his ghost).
 She suffers from bulimia and enlists help from Mo, a paunchy Beverly Hills weight loss doctor.
 She invites a reporter for brunch to write a feature about her comeback.
 The brunch is a disaster: everyone exposes their partners' infidelity or gleefully reveals their own sexual indiscretions.
 After Clare's housekeeper Rosa frightens her with Aztec philosophy cloaked in New Age babble, the reporter abruptly leaves and Clare accuses everyone of sabotaging her comeback.

-Mo persuades Clare and Sidney's much younger daughter, Zandra, to accompany him to Africa — ostensibly on a hunger project, though he warns her they will share a tent there.
+Mo persuades Clare and Sidney's much younger daughter, Zandra (who has slept with Frank) to accompany him to Africa— ostensibly on a hunger project, though he warns her they will share a tent there.
 After Peter sleeps with Clare, To-Bel and Howard rekindle their relationship and leave together.
 Juan and Lisabeth fall in love and book a romantic holiday.
 As their limousine is about to leave, June-Bug returns, but Frank gives Juan the money to repay his debt.
 Sidney's ghost appears again to pester Clare.
 After she persuades him she must undergo self-improvement alone, Sidney's ghost vanishes for good.